Tag: evil

 1) When you watch or read news stories, do you see positive or negative?

-3) The practice of and need for the spirits have not stopped.
+3) The practice of and need for testing the spirits have not stopped.
 One could argue that practice and need are even more important now.
 What are you doing to strengthen and sharpen your ability to test the spirits?

 • Failing In Grace and Faith